fieldsend/multiobjective_data_structures/README.md

 # A few points to note:

 <p>In an unorthadox approach the unit tests are in the package  <code>multiobjective_data_structures.implementations.tests</code> rather than in a parallel structure.
-This is deliberate -- many of the tests are written to the core interface provided (e.g. <code>ParetoSetManager</code>), so should be useful for testing any data structure that you might want to develop in the framework, and are therefore distrubuted with the package.</p>
+This is deliberate -- many of the tests are written to the core interface provided (e.g. <code>ParetoSetManager</code>), so should be useful for testing any data structure that you might want to develop in the framework, and are therefore distrubuted directly with the package.</p>

-<p>Most classes have JavaDoc for the methods -- I'll be tidying these up a bit post-GECCO, but often the internal variables are named according to the convention of the source paper (unless I made a decision that the name was too opaque).</p>
+<p>Most classes have JavaDoc for the methods -- I'll be tidying these up a bit post-GECCO, but often the internal variables are named according to the convention of the source paper (unless I made a decision that the original name was too opaque).</p>

-<p>For computational efficiency the QuadTree apporaches precompute an array of arrays of child indices, rather than reclaculating them on the fly each time.
+<p>For computational efficiency the QuadTree approaches precompute an array of arrays of child indices, rather than reclaculating them on the fly each time.
 This saves wasted computation, however due to the power term (it is 2^numberOfObjectives by 2^numberOfObjectives) for a high numberOfObjectives this is likely to hit memory bounds.
 Other data structures don't have this issue, and I'll likely develop an 'on the fly' version in the next substantial release for the QuadTree.</p>